Make this tasty Nigerian Fish Stew with Tomatoes. It's delicious, spicy, and fresh! Serve with rice, plantain, or steamed fish.

 Instructions

-- If going with the blender method: Add 2 scotch bonnets, 2 red bell peppers, 2-3 onions, and 3 tins of plumbed tomatoes to a blender.
+- If going with the blender method: Add scotch bonnets, red bell peppers, onions, and plummed tomatoes to a blender.
 Blend until totally smooth.

 - In a saucepan, add some vegetable oil and heat it up.
 Add the blended vegetable mix and heat it until the oil is boiling and bubbling.
 Add some salt to taste and a pinch of thyme, and stir the ingredients together.
 Turn the pan down to a low/medium heat and simmer for 10-15 minutes.

-- Lastly, add tilapia fish pieces (make sure you clean it first, of course) to the saucepan.
+- Lastly, add tilapia fish pieces to the saucepan.
 You can cut it into pieces beforehand if you prefer.
-Slow cook this stew for about 20 minutes or until it’s nice and hot all the way through.
+Slow-cook this stew for about 20 minutes or until it’s nice and hot all the way through.

 - Serve with rice, bread or swallow!